Soybean car: History

-Henry Ford enlisted the genius of George Washington Carver for development then put Eugene Turenne Gregorie of his design department in charge of manufacturing.
+Henry Ford enlisted famous inventor George Washington Carver for development then put Eugene Turenne Gregorie of his design department in charge of manufacturing.
 Ultimately he was not satisfied with the proposed project, and gave the project to the Soybean Laboratory in Greenfield Village.
 The person in charge there was Lowell Overly, who had a background in tool and die design.
 The finished prototype was exhibited in 1941 at the Dearborn Days festival in Dearborn, Michigan.
 It was also shown at the Michigan State Fair Grounds the same year.

 Because of World War II all US automobile production was curtailed considerably, and the plastic car experiment basically came to a halt.
 By the end of the war the plastic car idea went into oblivion.
 According to Lowell Overly, the prototype car was destroyed by Bob Gregorie.

 Others argue that Ford invested millions of dollars into research to develop the plastic car to no avail.
 He proclaimed he would "grow automobiles from the soil" — however it never happened, even though he had over 12,000 acre of soybeans for experimentation.
 Some sources even say the Soybean Car wasn't made from soybeans at all — but of phenolic plastic, an extract of coal tar.
 One newspaper even reports that all of Ford's research only provided whipped cream as a final product.